-Along the way, it transformed into the hospitality side of things (bedding for hotels, motels, rentals, etc.) because of some new opportunities that came up fortuitously – which is why Sheet Market was created.
+Along the way, hospitality bedding (bedding for hotels, motels, rentals, etc.) became the focus because of some new opportunities that came up organically.

-This was part of the marketing materials I used to send vacation rental and cabin owners…
+This was part of the marketing materials, for instance, that I used to send to vacation rental and cabin owners…

 Some of the brands you’re probably familiar with, and others most likely not.